 Division 3 — Relevant effects on a PIA pipeline

-17. Working out the relevant effect on a pipeline’s capacity
+17. Working out relevant effect on pipeline’s capacity

 (1) For the purposes of section 7(3) of the Act, the relevant effect on the capacity of a PIA pipeline is to be worked out for each relevant section of the pipeline.